Skanderbeg: Consolidation

 Nautical chart of medieval Albania in 1455 by Bartolomeo Pareto highlights the domains under the rule of Skanderbeg.

 Meanwhile, Ragusa bluntly refused to release the funds which had been collected in Dalmatia for the crusade and which, according to the Pope, were to have been distributed in equal parts to Hungary, Bosnia, and Albania.
 The Ragusans even entered into negotiations with Mehmed.
 At the end of December 1457, Calixtus threatened Venice with an interdict and repeated the threat in February 1458.
 As the captain of the Curia, Skanderbeg appointed the duke of Leukas (Santa Maura), Leonardo III Tocco, formerly the prince of Arta and "despot of the Rhomaeans", a figure known in Southern Epirus, as a lieutenant in his native land.

 On 27 June 1458, King Alfonso V died at Naples and Skanderbeg sent emissaries to his son and successor, King Ferdinand.
 According to historian C. Marinesco, the death of King Alfonso marked the end of the Aragonese dream of a Mediterranean Empire and also the hope for a new crusade in which Skanderbeg was assigned a leading role.
 The relationship of Skanderbeg with the Kingdom of Naples continued after Alfonso V's death, but the situation had changed.
-Ferdinand I was not as able as his father and now it was Skanderbeg's turn to help King Ferdinand to regain and maintain his kingdom.
-In 1459 Skanderbeg captured the fortress of Sati from the Ottoman Empire and ceded it to Venice in order to secure cordial relationship with Signoria.
+Ferdinand I was not as able as his father and now it was Skanderbeg's turn to help King Ferdinand regain and maintain his kingdom.
+In 1459 Skanderbeg captured the fortress of Sati from the Ottoman Empire and ceded it to Venice in order to secure a cordial relationship with Signoria.
 The reconciliation reached the point where Pope Pius II suggested entrusting Skanderbeg's dominions to Venice during his Italian expedition.

-After Serbian Despot Stefan Branković was dethroned in April 1459, he travelled to Albania and stayed with Skanderbeg and supported his anti-Ottoman activities, forging plans to recapture Serbia from Ottomans and return to Smederevo.
+After Serbian Despot Stefan Branković was dethroned in April 1459, he traveled to Albania and stayed with Skanderbeg and supported his anti-Ottoman activities, forging plans to recapture Serbia from the Ottomans and return to Smederevo.
 In November 1460 Despot Stefan married Angelina Arianiti, the sister of Skanderbeg's wife Donika.
 Skanderbeg gave the dethroned Despot Stefan an unknown estate as appanage.
 With Skanderbeg's recommendations, Despot Stefan moved to Italy in 1461 or 1466.